 Terror and Intimidation

 The Brethren were known for brutal reprisals against rebellious tribes.
 They would mass-execute prisoners, destroy crops, and burn villages to assert dominance.
-The chronicle of Henry of Livonia records that after the fall of the Estonian fortress of Fellin (Viljandi) in 1211, the crusaders slaughtered many defenders and survivors to “instill fear.”
+The chronicle of Henry of Livonia records that after the fall of the Estonian fortress of Fellin in 1211, the crusaders slaughtered many defenders and survivors to “instill fear.”
 Such acts served to demoralize pagan resistance and deter future uprisings.
-The order also engaged in psychological warfare by demanding hostages and spreading rumors of their own invincibility.
+The order also engaged in psychological warfare by demanding hostages, forcing them to convert, and spreading rumors of their own invincibility.
+Another tactic was to mutilate captured enemies or display severed heads on the walls of fortresses to terrify besieged garrisons.
+These methods, while cruel by modern standards, were effective in breaking the will of tribal societies that lacked a tradition of standing armies or fortified cities.

 Key Battles and Campaigns